tbala2805/mlops_breast_cancer_fighter/README.md

 # To do:

-1. Planing to built the inference script, where can give result/report custom dataset to test
+1. Planing to built the inference script, where can give result/report custom dataset for evaluation
 2. Built webapp/Dashbaord via flask application to display these outputs , when the users upload the data